 We’re having so much fun that the time flies by.
 Youth Group at St Patrick’s is scheduled for 1 pm.
 The Dakota concierge staff helps us move the drums, amps and instruments into a Town Car.
 We arrive with plenty of time to set up.
 Father Frank greets us.

 “I invited the Jace’s Place kids from here, Emanu-el and Abyssinian Baptist to attend.
 We’re going to do it in the Cathedral.”

 Jace is ecstatic to be returning to his place of ascension.
 He flies up to the crucifix and sits on the crossbeam.
 The sun comes out and bathes the nave in golden light.
 Catholics know how to put on a show.

 The Cathedral holds 3,000 parishioners.
 The homeless kids number about 300 and adding the youth group attendees, we will have a total of 500.
 I hope we can play loud enough not to be diminished by the size of the room.
 We set up in the Nave and check the sound system.
 At Easter, we added amps due to the inadequate Cathedral electronics.
-I’m pleased to see they have been upgraded.
+I’m pleased to see they have upgraded.
 It takes a while to get our levels right.
 Jules will have to thunder from the drums for us to really rock.
 Kids are already arriving during our sound check.
 Jack reminds me not to preach to the kids.
 I see his parents and the cousins sitting toward the back.
 I tell Jack it’s up to him to talk with the kids.